Skip to main content

 Runnable Example

 The Latitude repository includes a runnable Think example at examples/cloudflare-think-app.
-It includes a getWeather tool, a small QA page, and a local verifier that checks model spans, tool spans, userId, and sessionId against local Latitude.
+It includes an execute codemode tool backed by several demo tools, a small QA page, and a local verifier that checks model spans, codemode tool spans, userId, and sessionId against local Latitude.

 Seeing Your Traces